-Rocker Tom Petty would have celebrated his 67th birthday on October 20.
-Here, we look back at some of his career highlights—and the lyrics we love.
+Here, we look back at some of the rocker's career highlights—and the lyrics we love.

 There's no mistaking that voice: Tom Petty, he of the distinctive nasal vocals, had one of the most unique sounds in rock 'n' roll.